csci104/site/homework/submission-instructions/index.md

   + Ensure that all assignment files are in the correct directory with the proper names, as specified on the assignment page and are pushed to Github.
 Failure to submit a necessary file will lead to a 0 on that problem or at the least a **-10 point** deduction per missing file.
   + Make sure your code compiles with no warnings and no errors, and throws no exceptions.
 Unless specified otherwise, we will compile your code with the parameters `g++ -g -Wall -std=c++11`, so your code should compile with those setting.
 If your code has warnings, a **deduction of up to 4 points** may be applied to the problem!
   + If there are any specific actions and/or commands necessary to compile or run your code, or to access any required documentation for your assignment, include instructions in your `README.md` file.
-  + Your grader will grade the assignment in the course VM/Docker.
-Hence, your grader will use the same compiler as you will in the course VM/Docker.
+  + Your grader will grade the assignment in Codio.
   + Ensure no `valgrind` errors exist.  `valgrind` errors will result in a **deduction of up to 4 points** per programming problem.